 Use a tripod

-Next stop was the Humber Bay Bridge, love the abstract lines playing against the sky and cityscape.
-I was hoping to capture the contrast of the white structure of the bridge with blue sky as a background, but it was still cloudy and the wind was picking up.
-So, I set up my tripod to stabilize my camera under the windy conditions and while consciously trying not to freeze.
-I’m happy with the results, I would love to go back in the summer time to capture the bridge against blue sky.
+Next stop was the Humber Bay Bridge.
+I love the abstract lines playing against the sky and cityscape.
+I was hoping to capture the contrast of the white structure of the bridge with blue sky as a background, but it was still cloudy and the wind was picking up, so I set up my tripod to stabilize my camera under the windy conditions and tried not to freeze.
+I’m happy with the results, but I would love to go back in the summer time to capture the bridge against blue sky.

 Photographing indoors – Adjust your camera settings

 Photographing indoors is very different from shooting outdoors.
-You can’t rely on your camera to make the exposure decisions for you, if you want to capture the ambient light as realistic as possible without having to use the camera flash.
-The interior of the Fairmont Royal York Hotel is warmly lit and it doesn’t have lost of natural light.
+You can’t rely on your camera to make the exposure decisions for you, if you want to capture the ambient light as realistically as possible without having to use the camera flash.
+The interior of the Fairmont Royal York Hotel is warmly lit and it doesn’t have lots of natural light.

-Here there my setting I use to take pictures inside the hotel:
+Here are the settings I used to take pictures inside the hotel: